Study Needs Assessment

 Can they change their Study Needs Assessment Centre?

 They need to attend their original assessment centre unless otherwise agreed.
-We can’t accept travel distance as reasonable justification for attending a different assessment centre.
+We cannot accept travel distance as a reason for attending a different assessment centre.

-They should speak to their original assessment centre to arrange alternative means of communication if they can’t attend a session face-to-face, for example phone, email or video calls.
+They should speak to their original assessment centre to arrange alternative means of communication if they cannot attend a session face-to-face, for example phone, email or video calls.

-If they provide a reason why they can’t attend their original assessment centre we’ll look into these requests on a case-by-case basis.
+If they provide a reason why they can’t attend their original assessment centre, we’ll review these requests on a case-by-case basis.